aebtehaj/Intro_Hydrology_Lectures/README.md

 # An Introduction to Hydrologic Science and Design

-This repository contains my MATLAB live lecture notes in HTML formal.
+This repository contains my MATLAB live lecture notes in HTML format.
 Numerous references are used to produce these lecture notes.
 The MATLAB live files will be added soon.

 <p align="center">
   <img width=30% height=30% src="https://user-images.githubusercontent.com/46690843/202560451-a55bc779-0df9-44e8-8429-ebaeb156a4a1.gif">